net-lisias-ksph/Snacks/GameData/Snacks/Readme.txt

 REVISION HISTORY

+1.4.0

+- Adjusted Snack production in the MPL; it was way too high.
+Ore -> Snacks is now 1:10 with mass conservation.
+A 1.25m Small Holding Tank (holds 300 Ore) now produce 3,000 Snacks.
+- Added display field to Snack Processor that tells you how the max amount of snacks per day that it can produce.
+- Moved Snack Tins to the Payload tab.
+- Added option to show time remaining in days.
+- When kerbals go hungry, added the option to randomly choose one penalty from the enabled penalties, or to apply all enabled penalties.
+- Added lab data/experiment data loss as an optional penalty.
+- You can now register/unregister your own custom penalties.
+This is particularly useful for addons to Snacks.
+- Cleaned up some KSPedia issues.
+- Fixed an issue with adding Snacks to existing saves.
+- Fixed an issue with vessels spawned from rescue contracts incuring penalties due to being out of Snacks.

 1.3.0

 - Snacks now have mass and volume.
 One unit of Snacks takes up 1 liter and masses 0.001 metric tons.